Welcome to Gothenburg!

 The accessible city

 Gothenburg is an open and accessible city.
 It offers almost everything you would expect of a cosmopolitan city – within walking distance.
 All you need is right in the city and you can get everywhere on foot – from the Central Station to your hotel, to the arenas, shops, restaurants and nightlife.
 But Gothenburg is not just close to everything – it is also easy to travel to.
-Both international airports are just 20 minutes from the city centre and you can get direct flights here from more than 65 European cities.
+The international airport is just 20 minutes from the city centre and you can get direct flights here from more than 65 European cities.

 Today, Greater Gothenburg is home to 970 000 people from almost every country of the world.
 These are the people who give the city its soul, its pulse and its unique atmosphere.
 In Sweden, Gothenburgers have a reputation for their friendliness and hospitality, and many who visit the city for the first time can confirm just how welcoming it feels.